biasao/ibm-test-repo/README.md

 </ol>
 # prototype application.
-The prototype is published in Bluemix cloud platform at http://ibm-watson-test-app.mybluemix.net The code is being publicly stored <a href="https://github.com/biasao/ibm-watson-test-app"> here at github repository</a>, and staged on <a href="https://hub.jazz.net"> IBM jazz</a>, in a Continuous Integration fashion
+The prototype is published in Bluemix cloud platform at http://ibm-watson-test-app.mybluemix.net The code is being publicly stored <a href="https://github.com/biasao/ibm-watson-test-app"> here at github repository</a>, and staged on <a href="https://hub.jazz.net"> IBM jazz</a> -- Continuous Integration.